RACING & GREEN

 Fittleworth House sits in a conservation area on the edge of the South Downs National Park in West Sussex.
 The current house dates from the 18th century and has been in the same family ownership for over sixty years.

-The main features of the garden are a fully productive working walled kitchen garden, growing a wide range of flowers, fruit, vegetables and herbs.
+The main features of the garden are a recently restored and fully productive working walled kitchen garden, growing a wide range of flowers, fruit, vegetables and herbs.
 There is a smaller walled area containing the large glasshouse, potting sheds and cold frames.
 The Georgian house (not open) is covered by a glorious Wisteria whilst nearby stands one of the most magnificent Cedar of Lebanon's in the South of England.

 A natural looking stream flows from the top of the garden through rocks, beautiful plantings and long grass areas, creating a relaxing and peaceful atmosphere.